meritelo/Early-Skin-Cancer-Detection/README.md

 Kindly explore the attached project files for more insights.

 ## FUTURE WORK
-- Using python and machine learning to produce a predictive model using features like age, lesion sizes and symptoms, skintype and lifestyle factors to predict skin cancer.
+- Using python and machine learning to produce a predictive model using features like age, lesion sizes and symptoms, skin type and lifestyle factors to predict skin cancer.